DaveCaulfield/liquid-boards/testing.md

 ![save_profile_bug](README/assets/save_profile1.png)

-- Instead of getting the saved instance of the form with the saved details the my code was also getting the request Method of the form.
+- Instead of getting the saved instance of the form with the saved details - my code was getting the request Method of the form.

 ![save_profile_bug](README/assets/save_profile2.png)